ariporad/hanbot/README.md

 -   `$DISCORD_TOKEN`: The token for your bot user (**not** OAuth tokens).
 -   `$DISCORD_WELCOME_CHANNEL`: The name of the Discord channel to post welcome messages to.
 Don't set or leave blank to disable the welcome message.
 For Olin 2024 Mittens, we set this to `general`.
 -   `$DISCORD_ADMITTED_ROLE`: The name of the role to automatically add to every user who joins the server.
 Don't set or leave blank to prevent giving everyone a role.
 For Olin 2024 Mittens, we set this to `Admitted`.
--   `$DISCORD_ACTIVE_ROLE`: The name of the role to add to users who are on Zoom.
+-   `$DISCORD_ZOOM_ACTIVE_ROLE`: The name of the role to add to users who are on Zoom.
 Don't set or leave blank to disable this feature.
 For Olin 2024 Mittens, we set this to `Zoomer`.

 ### Zoom